 The castle is 12th century Norman, the church as stated is Saxon and the lighthouse is Roman and is the earliest standing Roman structure in Britain.
 To tell you far more about these buildings than I ever could, I urge you to check out this website: The East Roman Pharos from the North, Dover Castle, Kent, UK

 The Church of St. Nicholas in New Romney was begun by Bishop Odo, brother-in-law of William the Conqueror, in 1086.
 But most of it dates from the early 12th century.
 The modern photo on the right shows the Norman nave looking east towards the Gothic chancel.

 That's all the churches I have at the moment, but there are, and have been lots more in Folkestone & district, so please check back.

 This is the beautiful Congregational Church that used to be on the corner of Tontine Street and Dover Road.
 Chris Long kindly sent me the photo in the centre, showing how that area looked when the church became a pile of rubble.
-The one on the right shows a block of flats that were built in its place, but they didn't stay there too long.
+The one on the right shows Benham House, that I believe were offices.
 Now, in the next picture below, you can see The Cube, which is an Adult Education Centre dedicated to the Creative and Performing Arts.
 I understand that churches are not packing them in the way they used to, and that large buildings cost a lot to maintain, but couldn't they put a tiny bit of character in their designs today?
-Plus, if they are going to pull them down as quickly as they did the block of flats, are they really saving anything?
 Just my opinion of course, I always did prefer the older architecture.

 St Paul's Church Sandgate hasn't changed much on the outside through the years.
 Here it is in 2009, I see they have removed all the ivy from the walls.